INCF/nineml-python/doc/source/hierarchical.rst

 Hierarchical components allow us to build a single component, out of several smaller components.
-For example, imagine we could build a component that represented an integrate-and-fire neuron (iaf) with 2 input synapses.
-We could do this by either by creating a single component, as we have been doing previously, or by creating 3 components; the iaf component and 2 synapses, and then creating a larger component out of them by specifying internal connectivity.
+For example, imagine we could build a component that represented an integrate-and-fire neuron (IAF) with 2 input synapses.
+We could do this by either by creating a single component, as we have been doing previously, or by creating 3 components; the IAF component and 2 synapses, and then creating a larger component out of them by specifying internal connectivity.

 Building larger components out of smaller components has several advantages:

     * We can define components in a reusable way.
-I.e., we can write the iaf subcomponent once, then reuse it across multiple components.
+I.e., we can write the IAF subcomponent once, then reuse it across multiple components.
     * We can isolated unrelated variables; reducing the chance of a typo producing a bug or variable collisions.

-We look at the IAF with 2 synapse example in more detail.
+We look at the IAF with two synapse example in more detail.
 The following figure shows a cartoon of an iaf neuron with a refractory period.
 Orange boxes denote regimes, yellow ovals denote transitions and the ports are shown on the right-hand-side.
 Parameters have been omitted.

 .. image:: /_static/images/iaf_component_im.png